IBM/example-bank/mesh-pattern.md

 ## Step 3: Control Plane and Member Roll

-In this step, we'll use the OSSM operator to create two new instance - a Control Plane and a Service Mesh Member Roll. we'll install the control plane into the `istio-system` project (create a project with this naame if not done in the previous step.)
+In this step, we'll use the OSSM operator to create two new instance - a Control Plane and a Service Mesh Member Roll. we'll install the control plane into the `istio-system` project (create a project with this name if not done in the previous step.)
 Note that while it is possible to enable global auto-mTLS, we will enabling it selectively only for specific services because global TLS causes issues with triggering the knative transaction processing service.

 - Install the Control Plane.
 No changes from the default template are needed.